 Internships have become an almost vital part of modern job hunts.
 They are the experience we often need to get entry-level positions outside of retail or food service.
-Like many other topics in college, they are often surrounded by a series of myths.
+Like many other topics in college, they are often surrounded by a series of common myths.
 So let’s get a few things straight.

 Myth #1: You can’t include unpaid internship experience on your resume.